tischi/HTM_Explorer/help/typical_usage.md

 `Main..Load configuration`

-If this is a new assay, configure which information is stored in which column of your table with (check the help button in this menu item for more information):
+If this is a new assay, configure which information is stored in which column of your table (check the help button in this menu item for more information):

 `Main..Configure..Assay columns`

-Now you should also configure some settings that are important for the plotting functionality with (check the help button in this menu item for more information):
+Now you should also configure some settings that are important for the plotting functionality (check the help button in this menu item for more information):

-`Main..Configure..Plotting`
+`Main..Configure..Visualisation settings`

-Now save the configurations with
+Now save the configurations:

-`Main..Configure..Save config`
+`Main..Configure..Save configuration`

 *Please note that there are more settings in the __Analysis__ menu item that are also saved in the configuration file.
 It therefore is a good idea to save the configuration file again after you modified the analysis settings!*